arsulegai/GoCryptoBenchmark/README.md

 The tool will run popular cryto algorithms on the machine, reporting the benchmark numbers on the hardware.

+**Note:** The tool uses forked version of [OpenSSL wrapper](https://github.com/spacemonkeygo/openssl) which can be found [here](https://github.com/arsulegai/openssl).
+All credits to the original authors.

 ## Build

 ### Docker build dependencies